 Postcard from camp: Giants

-SI.com has dispatched writers to report on the 32 NFL training camps across the country.
-Here's what Peter King had to say about the Giants' camp in Albany, N.Y.
-For an archive of all the camp postcards, click here.
+SI.com has dispatched writers to report on NFL training camps across the country.
+Here's what Ben Reiter had to say about Giants camp in Albany, N.Y., which he visited on Aug.
+2. Read all of our postcards here.